-In the Museum there is a collection of Roman imperial portraits, extraordinary and rare among Polish collections.
+In the National Museum there is a collection of Roman imperial portraits, extraordinary and rare among Polish collections.
 On the ground floor museum presents a unique collection of coffin portraits.
 On the first floor there is the collection of Western-European art - Netherlands’, Flemish and Dutch paintings, Italian, German from the first part of the 19th century, as well as the only in Poland collection of Spanish paintings (Zurbaran, Ribera and Velazquez).

 It is there that you can see Poland’s only Claude Monet - “La plage à Pourville, soleil couchant” (“Beach in Pourville”) - returned to the Museum in 2010 after being stolen ten years prior.

 Due to the sensational thread and the daring theft of the painting, a film about the event is currently in the making.